-Six semester hours, English 4716.
-This course is an experience-based exploration of the life and work of William Shakespeare from historical, textual, critical & performance perspectives.
-In addition to lecture/discussion, class experiences will include site visits, workshops, guest lectures & live performances.
-In this course, you will:
+This course is an experience-based exploration of the life and work of William Shakespeare from historical, textual, critical, and performative perspectives.
+In addition to lecture/discussion, class experience will include site visits, workshops, guest lectures, & live performances.
+In this course students will

 - Explore & examine the historical context of Shakespeare's life and works

 - Acquire & utilize an understanding of Shakespearean textual production and reproduction

 - Master & apply basic terms and techniques of Shakespearean criticism